udfn/wlpavuoverlay/README.md

 - [ ] Audio level meters, like `pavucontrol`
 - [x] PipeWire support
 - [ ] Advanced PipeWire features (graph view, video streams, etc..)
-## License?
-Unlicense.
-See the file `UNLICENSE` for the full text, or https://unlicense.org

-The XML protocol files in the `subprojects/nwl/protocol` directory have different licenses though.